 Adenoids are masses of tissue located high on the posterior wall of the pharynx.
 They are made up of lymphatic tissue, which trap and destroy germs in the air that enter the nasopharynx.

 Young Children and Sinusitis

 Before the immune system matures, all infants are susceptible to respiratory infections.
 Young children (age less than 2 years)are prone to colds and may have 6 to 8 bouts every year; however, 10% to 15% children may have at least 12 bouts every year.
 Smaller nasal passages make children more vulnerable to upper respiratory tract infections than older children and adults.
 True chronic sinusitis in children, however, is rare since the nasal sinuses do not develop fully until later in childhood.
 Ear infections such as otitis media are also associated with sinusitis.

 The Elderly and Sinusitis

-Older people are at heightened risk for sinusitis.
+Older people are at higher risk for sinusitis.
 Their nasal passages tend to dry out with age.
 In addition, the cartilage supporting the nasal passages weakens, causing airflow changes.
 They also have diminished cough and gag reflexes and weakened immune systems and are at greater risk for serious respiratory infections than are young and middle-aged adults.

 People with Asthma or Allergies

 People with asthma or allergies are at increased risk for inflammation in the sinuses.
-People with a combination of polyps in the nose, asthma, and sensitivity to aspirin (called Samter's, or ASA, triad) are at very high risk for chronic or recurrent acute sinusitis.
+People with a combination of polyps in the nose, asthma, and sensitivity to aspirin (called Samter's triad, ASA triad, or aspirin exacerbated respiratory disease) are at very high risk for chronic or recurrent acute sinusitis.

 Other Medical Conditions Affecting the Sinuses